-The only European river that National Geographic have included in their top 10 rivers for white water rafting.
-It has gigantic waves that will make the ride more exciting, thrilling and exhilarating for those who have tried rafting in this river.
+The only European river that National Geographic has included in their top 10 rivers for white water rafting.
+It has gigantic waves that will make the ride exciting, thrilling and exhilarating for those who have tried rafting in this river.

 Rivers like the Cetina are graded one through to six for their level of difficulty.
 With a grade one being classified a fast moving river with small rapids and few obstructions to the death-defying grade six rivers which are tsunami’s being forced through giant boulders.
 Let’s just say a grade 6 is for an expert with many years experiences.
 Fortunately, the Cetina is a grade 2-3 depending on the state of the river and is safe for a novice.

 The Atai mountain range in Russia’s Siberia region is home to the class III-IV rapids of the Katun River.
 The run is d with rolling pools and drops stops get you up close and personal with the people and cultures of Siberia.

 The Sjoa is by far one of Scandinavia’s best rivers.
 With class II-V rapids, canyons, chutes, and access to numerous other adventure activities are among the highlights.
 Camp on a beach in the Norwegian wilderness as you plot your route down this incredible river.

 The Lütschine river offers some of the best whitewater rafting in the Swiss Alps.
 Starting below the Eiger North Face, you will face class III-IV rapids surging down from the mountains and out into the Interlaken valley and the Lake of Brienz.
 It is an exhilarating rush from start to finish.